-(a) Each employing agency shall place in the appropriate justice officer's personnel file the official notification of either probationary or general certification.
+Each agency shall place in personnel files the official notification from the Commissioner of either probationary of general certification for each criminal justice officer employed or appointed by the agency.
 Such files shall be available for examination at any reasonable time by representatives of the Commission for the purpose of verifying compliance with these Rules.
-Each personnel file shall also contain:
+The personnel files shall also contain: